Stanton under Bardon

-Stanton-under-Bardon is a village and civil parish about 4 mi southeast of Coalville, Leicestershire, England.
+Stanton-under-Bardon is a village and civil parish about 4 mi southeast of Coalville, in the Hinckley and Bosworth district, in Leicestershire, England.
 The 2011 Census recorded the parish's population as 634.

 Most of the houses are red brick, and many on Main Street are terraced and have long, thin gardens.
 The village is set in farmland and open fields and is near Junction 22 of the M1 motorway.
 The village is near Markfield, with which it shares a local newspaper, the Markfield and Stanton Under Bardon Herald.
 The village has a thatched pub, two churches and a primary school.
 Bardon Quarry is nearby.

 History

 Stanton under Bardon derives from the Old English words stᾱn for "stone" and tῡn for a village or estate.

 The Domesday Book of 1086 records Stanton under Bardon under the Guthlaxon hundred of Leicestershire.
 It records the village as having had 18 households and three geld units.
 These were average statistics for the time in comparison to surrounding villages such as Barlestone and Osbaston.
 Geld units refer to the total tax assessed on each property.
 It is also noted that there were 13 villagers and five smallholders, which were required to pay £1 to the Lord as rent in 1086 to Lord Geoffrey of la Guerche.